-- DLS: expand the information captured on Capital Project Submission Sheets - Bill: require a Capital Project Submission Sheet for every item listed on CIB (this year) and CIP (5 years plan). - 3.
-The CIP shall not include items that cost less than \$20,000 or have a useful life of less than 5 years.
-Items that do not meet this threshold should be included within the Town's operating budget.
-Rather, such smaller, shorter life maintenance items should be included in Departmental budget capital line item.
-[DECISION: adopt this DLS section B-1 recommendation of putting in Dept budget???: clearly define what items included in capital plan] - 4.
+- 3. The CIP shall not include items that cost less than \$20,000 or have a useful life of less than 5 years.
+Items that do not meet this threshold should be included within the Town's operating budget. - 4.
 Alongside the CIP prioritization, potential Funding Sources shall be identified.
 Wherever possible, funding sources should be derived from 'cash capital', and within levy debt funding options.
-Funding sources for capital may include: - Community Preservation Act (CPA) funds (if eligible; Open Space, Recreation, Historic...) - Town Manager's Capital Budget (items <\$100K) - POLICY New growth dedicated to capital (e.g. 50-75% of all New Growth, or 100% of Commercial New Growth) - Capital Stabilization Fund - Special-purpose stabilization funds??? (e.g. from Revenue generating assets like former Gravel Pit or Sewataro revenue share) - Free Cash - In-levy Debt aka Nonexcluded Debt [DLS target 3% of General Fund] - Capital Exclusion [DLS recommends very RESTRICTIVE circumstances for Debt exclusion...] - Debt Exclusion [DLS recommends very RESTRICTIVE circumstances for Debt exclusion...]
+Funding sources for capital may include: - Community Preservation Act (CPA) funds (if eligible; Open Space, Recreation, Historic...) - Town Manager's Capital Budget (items <\$100K) - POLICY New growth dedicated to capital (e.g. 50-75% of all New Growth, or 100% of Commercial New Growth) - Capital Stabilization Fund - Special-purpose stabilization funds??? (e.g. from Revenue generating assets like former Gravel Pit or Sewataro revenue share)

-- The Town will emphasize preventive maintenance as a cost-effective approach to infrastructure maintenance.
-Exhausted capital goods will be replaced as necessary. - DLS: put maintenance in Department budgets... <--- this would be a significant policy change. - 7.
+- In-levy Debt aka Nonexcluded Debt [DLS target 3% of General Fund] - Capital Exclusion [DLS recommends very RESTRICTIVE circumstances for Debt - Debt Exclusion [DLS recommends very RESTRICTIVE circumstances for Debt exclusion...] - The Town will emphasize preventive maintenance as a cost-effective approach to infrastructure maintenance.
+Exhausted capital goods will be replaced as necessary. - DLS: put maintenance in Department budgets... <--- this would be a significant policy change Rather, such smaller, shorter life maintenance items should be included in Departmental budget capital line item.
+[DECISION: adopt this DLS section B-1 recommendation of putting in Dept budget???: - 27.
 DLS: Note: LSRHS capital assets, while funded by Sudbury and Lincoln taxpayers, are not to be itemized in the Town of Sudbury Capital Improvement Plan.
 Rather, a single line item per year in each of the 5 and 15 year plans shall represent Sudbury's contribution to LSRHS's own independent capital plan.